Karwaan: Soundtrack

-Release

-The film was released worldwide on 3 August 2018.
+Reception

 Critical reception

-The film mostly received mixed to positive reviews.
+The film received mixed to positive reviews.

-The Hindustan Times rated 4 out of 5 and praised the acting of Irrfan Khan, Dulquer Salmaan and Mithila Palkar.
-Filmfare rated 4.1 out of 5 and said "Watch the film for the fine acting by Mithila and Irrfan.
+Hindustan Times gave 4 out of 5 stars and praised the acting of Irrfan Khan, Dulquer Salmaan and Mithila Palkar.
+Filmfare gave 4.1 out of 5 stars and said "Watch the film for the fine acting by Mithila and Irrfan.
 This comedy will surely tickle your funny bone and would make you reflect on life as well".
-Times of India rated 3.5 out of 5 and said "Karwaan might not live up to the expectations, but it leaves a warm fuzzy feeling in the heart that says all's well that ends well".
+The Times of India gave 3.5 out of 5 stars and said "Karwaan might not live up to the expectations, but it leaves a warm fuzzy feeling in the heart that says all's well that ends well".
 Aavishkar Gawande gave the film 3.5 stars out of 5 and called it a well made slice-of-life film.
 He also praised Irrfan Khan's performance.
-DNA India rated 3 out 5 and said "Irrfan Khan's film oscillates between being a fun-ride and a dark-drag".
-The rating from Firstpost was 2.5 and mentioned 'Dulquer and Irrfan are absolute dears in a sweetly understated road flick'.
+DNA India gave 3 out 5 stars and said "Irrfan Khan's film oscillates between being a fun-ride and a dark-drag".
+Firstpost gave 2.5 stars and wrote 'Dulquer and Irrfan are absolute dears in a sweetly understated road flick'.

 Box office

-The film had a below average opening with 5 – 8 percent occupancy, it grossed ₹15 million worldwide on day-1.
-Karwaan grossed ₹246.4 million from India and ₹17.8 million overseas for a worldwide total of ₹264.2 million in its lifetime.
-It was made on a budget of ₹230 million.
+The film had a below average opening with 5 – 8 percent occupancy, grossing ₹15 million worldwide on its opening day.
+Karwaan grossed ₹246.4 million from India and ₹17.8 million overseas for a worldwide gross of ₹264.2 million in its lifetime.